 - When to use a provisional cast on

 To get started you will need a crochet hook, your needle, waste yarn.
 The size of the crochet hook isn’t critical, the tension of your cast on is determined by your needle, not the hook.

 - Using waste yarn make a slip knot and place it over the hook

-Step 2: place your needle to the left of your crochet hook with the yarn UNDER the needle
+- Place your needle to the left of your crochet hook with the yarn UNDER the needle

-Step 3: move your hook OVER the needle, grab the yarn with your hook and pull it through the slip knot on the hook
+- Move your hook OVER the needle, grab the yarn with your hook and pull it through the slip knot on the hook

-Step 4: Once you are finished pulling through the loop, the yarn will be OVER the needle.
+- Once you are finished pulling through the loop, the yarn will be OVER the needle.
 To put it in position to work the next next stitch you need to bring it BETWEEN the needle and the hook so it is again UNDER the needle.
 Repeat steps 3 and 4 until the desired number of stitches are on your needle (do not include the stitch on the crochet hook).
 Once the last stitch has been cast on leave the yarn where it is (do not more it under the needle)

 - With your hook, grab the yarn and pull a loop through the loop on the crochet hook.
 Work step 5 a few times – you are creating a small crochet chain that will help you when you are un-picking the provisional cast on.